rslippert/iceberg/README.md

 When we read a book, we have no problem with using this context, unless we read the book backwards.
 This "dog" assumes a dog.json file that could have hundreds of things about the dog instance in the process.
 ICE is thus the short term contextual memory that flows with a process as it is executed.
+4) Finally, Sagents will tend to be arranged in a hierarchical arrangement in a decision tree.
+There will be nodes, where there can be many possible paths that a process can take from that node.
+Given a current data state, a decision can be made towards a desired goal state.
+In Iceberg all of human process knowledge can be defined as a decision tree with decision nodes.
+The path through the decision tree defines the process by which Iceberg acheives its goals.

 This README is only here as a very brief intoduction to Iceberg, and how it works.
 For a more formal description, please see the Iceberg_Project.odt